ConniBug/aphrodites-notif/readme.md

 # Aphrodite's Stock Notifier

+# # Setup
+Fill in the config.json with your discord webhook url then run
+`npm install`
+then
+`npm start`

+To run this on a server you will want to use something like pm2 to restart it if it crashes

 If you wish to add any custom notifiers services just add a <name>.js to ./notifs with this simple template